 8. There are planned changes to the business and the request will not fit in with these.

-However, the new bill does ensure that an employer “shall not refuse the application unless the employee has been consulted about the application”.
+However, the rules do ensure that an employer “shall not refuse the application unless the employee has been consulted about the application”.

 Summary

-Although the new bill is designed to make it easier to work flexibly, it’s a fact that more businesses than ever can see the benefits of flexible working.
+Although the rules exist to make it easier to work flexibly, it’s also a fact that more businesses than ever are beginning to see the benefits of flexible working.
 The COVID-19 pandemic meant that millions of people had to work from home and, in many cases, were more productive than when they had to go into the office.

-For this reason, many businesses are now inclined to look favourably on reasonable flexible working requests.
+For this reason, many businesses now look more favourably on reasonable flexible working requests.
 Indeed, many see it as a smart move that improves employee motivation.

 That said, flexible working doesn’t work for every business.
-As long as you have a valid reason to refuse requests, the new bill won’t have much effect in this respect.
+If an employer has a valid reason to refuse requests then that option still remains in place.

 Need further advice on any of the topics being discussed?
 Get in touch and see how we can help.